- What’s Shunned Now at the Hagia Sophia in Istanbul

 Musing on Historical Narrative

 Before I married, I lived in Istanbul and attended the night lighting and presentation of the Blue Mosque.
 I do not know if they still do this, but the crowd sat with our backs to Hagia Sophia.
 The light show highlighted the mosque and the “glories” of the building.
 As the show moved forward, they darkened the Hagia Sophia and honored a building made over 1,000 years later.
-Likewise, the tramway stop states Sultanahmed to give priority to Muslim history.
+Likewise, the tramway stop states Sultanahmet to give priority to Muslim history.
 I felt cheated and bewildered by the perspective presented; something was amiss.

 Not desiring to ignore history, I wanted to learn from observation.
 I think of Al-Ghazali’s words, the Muslim scholar, “Whoever determines the truth from people alone will remain lost in the plains of bewilderment.
 Rather know the truth and you will know its people.”
 The community agenda sometimes bewilders, and blindly accepting Christian remains in a courtyard as valueless brings no benefit.
 Yet, the historical truth cannot remain hidden, especially about this unique former church called Hagia Sophia.